 Everywhere.
 In large wilderness areas, there should be large wildlife sanctuaries, but even in cities, and back yards, where there is less viable habitat available, some of it should still be set aside for the exclusive use of wildlife, because (a) it is fair, and (b) it would serve to remind us to always keep wildlife in mind, just as indoor shrines in Japanese homes (and photos on our fireplace mantels) serve as a constant cue to remember gods and deceased relatives.
 After all, most human habitations are located on land that was also attractive to wildlife (e.g., near a source of drinking water).
 (Remember, we are 98% identical ....)
 And cities form significant barriers to wildlife travel.

 Having pure habitat nearby is very educational.
-I am experimenting with setting aside a 20 x 20 foot area in my back yard as pure habitat.
+I am experimenting with setting aside a 20 x 20-foot area in my back yard as pure habitat.
 It gives me a good opportunity to learn how to cope with my feelings of curiosity about what is going on there, desire to "improve" it as habitat, the need for a way to maintain its pristinity in perpetuity, etc. Creating travel corridors is a major difficulty.
 However, recently I have heard that some San Francisco residents are tearing down their backyard fences in order to make it easier for wildlife to travel across the city.

 Difficulties